dbwebb-se/mvc/example/symfony-doctrine/README.md

     }
 ```

-Compare the two implementations and you might see that the secod one slighly reduces the code complexity.
+Compare the two implementations and you might see that the second one slighly reduces the code complexity.

 Go into the implementation of `$productRepository->remove($product, true);` to verify what the second argument does.
+-->